apache/struts-site/source/core-developers/ajax-client-side-validation.md

 }
 ```

-__JavaScript__
+### JavaScript

-Now this is where the magic happens\.
-Here _jQuery_  is used to register an eventhandler which intercepts form submits\.
-It takes care of hiding validation errors that might be present, submit the form via AJAX and handle JSON responses\.
+Now this is where the magic happens.
+Here _jQuery_  is used to register an eventhandler which intercepts form submits.
+It takes care of hiding validation errors that might be present, submit the form via AJAX and handle JSON responses.

 ```javascript